11 Causes Of Unintentional And Unexplained Weight Loss In Kids

 Image: IStock

 Unattended long-term weight loss in children may increase the risk of problems such as chronic fatigue, anemia, and muscle and bone weakness.
 Depending on the underlying cause and extent of weight loss, the child could also experience nutritional deficiencies.
-The child may also face psychological issues, such as poor concentration and poor self-image.
-In extreme cases, it may even lead to developmental delays and regressions.
+They may also face psychological issues, such as poor concentration and poor self-image.
+In extreme cases, it may also lead to regressions and developmental delays in children.

 Frequently Asked Questions